DiscipleTools/disciple-tools-facebook/privacy.md

 - email.
 - manage_pages.
 This is to provide access to your pages for stats and integrations.
 - read_insights.
 This is to provide timely and useful information about your page performance.
 - read_page_mailboxes.
-This is to provide stats on your facebook conversations
+This is to provide stats on your Facebook conversations
 - business_management.
 To help link contacts across apps and messenger bots.

 #### What personal information do we collect from the people through our app?